Skip to the main content.

 You’ve developed your brand identity.
 Now, it’s time to align your brand with your customers’ expectations.
 You can do this by:

-After you’ve created your brand’s identity and aligned it with your customer’s expectations, you’ll want to:
+After you’ve created your brand identity and aligned it with your customers’ expectations, you’ll want to:

 The convenience store landscape is competitive.
-Your product offerings need to stand out, and your brand identity needs to resonate with your customers to create more than just a shopping experience.
+Your product offerings need to stand out, and your brand identity needs to resonate with your customers to create more than the shopping experience they’ll find at your competitors.

 These marketing strategies can help you create meaningful connections with your audience:

-1. Use SEO: You’ve got a brick-and-mortar location, but having an online presence is just as crucial.
+1. Use SEO: You’ve got a brick-and-mortar location but having an online presence and investing in digital marketing is just as crucial.
 Local SEO tactics can help ensure your store and products appear in organic search results.
 Optimize your website and product listings with location-specific and product-specific keywords.

-5. Consider partnerships: Partnering with local businesses can help boost visibility for both your store and your partner.
-Collaborate on special offers or cross promotions that benefit the customer base of your store and your partner.
+4. Consider partnerships: Partnering with local businesses can help boost visibility for both your store and your partner.
+You could collaborate on special offers or cross promotions that benefit the customer base of your store and your partner.
 These kinds of partnerships can expand your reach and create and strengthen ties with local businesses, too.

-8. Optimize your signage: Good signage is what gets customers driving down the road to make a stop at your store (and remember it for next time).
+7. Make sure your signage is optimized: In-store signage is what gets customers driving down the road to make a stop at your store (and remember it for next time).
 If your convenience store sells gas, make sure the prices for diesel and fuel are clearly visible, especially if you’re offering a lower price than your competitors.
 Make sure you have product advertisement signs at multiple places around your store.
-Include locations like store windows, fuel pumps, store entrance(s), and high foot traffic areas.
+Include locations like:

-9. Incentivize word of mouth: 92% of customers trust recommendations from their friends and family.
+8. Word of mouth can be a game changer: 92% of customers trust recommendations from their friends and family.
 Word of mouth marketing plays an even more key role in your c-store business because you’re local.
-An unmistakable element of effective word-of-mouth marketing is offering great products and services.
+A crucial element of effective word-of-mouth marketing is offering great products and services.
 To achieve this, ensure you always have cost-effective stock.
 Also, notice what products customers buy most and make sure they’re always replenished.

 Technology plays an essential role in your marketing strategy, too.
-An all-in-one platform helps you create exceptional customer experiences and build revenue in addition to your everyday marketing tactics.
+An all-in-one platform with a user-friendly interface helps you create exceptional customer experiences and build revenue in addition to your everyday marketing tactics.

 Use a loyalty program and app to provide a seamless experience.
 Allow customers to order a snack from their device while they’re pumping gas.
 Promote limited-time offers on their favorite snacks and drinks.